multivendorx/wcmp-advance-shipping/readme.txt

 2. Front-end Table rate shipping.

 == Changelog ==

 = 1.1.0 =

+* Added - Compatibility of WordPress 5.5 added
+* Fixed: Remove table rates title when it is also disabled
+* Updated: Language file.

+= 1.1.0 =
 * Added: New shipping module UI with WCMp new shipping module integration.
 * Fixed: Backend shipping settings save issue.